AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/troubleshoot-pi-to-ocs/troubleshoot-failed-af-indexing.md

 If the  **"AF Indexing Failed!"** message appears next to this field, follow these steps to reinitiate AF indexing:

-1. Navigate to the cache files on the local PC where the agent runs: `C:\ProgramData\AVEVA\PIToDataHub\Cache`.
+1. Navigate to the cache files on the local PC where the agent runs: `C:\ProgramData\OSIsoft\PIToOCS\Cache`.

 1. Delete the `Cache` folder.